 - Design direction

 Another case is a client knowing exactly what they need: the number of screens, features, even fonts used.
-Usually, these clients come from a failed previous project or a project with history which present a whole new challenge worthy of a standalone article.
+Usually, these clients come from a failed previous project or a project with history which presents a whole new challenge worthy of a standalone article.

 The idea of an app takes one sentence to formulate.
 The rest is the modality and context.

-We would start with a high-level client’s goals assessment, take a look at what’s already out there on the app stores, what’s wrong with those and what’s good.
+We would start with a high-level client’s goals assessment, take a look at what’s already out there on the app stores, what’s wrong with those, and what’s good.
 It’s also important to receive as much client’s feedback on the competition to figure out which features we need first.
 After all, it’s the client who’s done the research and it would be a shame to waste all the data.
 Unfortunately, there is no form to fill for this type of information, it’s an interview gold that’s why it’s so important for us to assign a project manager who can sparkle the process.

 Each application screen is a feature or a part of one.
 Each button is a question answered.
 Every piece of text is a user problem being solved.
 Now multiply that by the number of scenarios and you’ll have the body of design work.

-Design addresses a sensitive topic like money in a way that invokes trust and makes sure people know what we are talking about.
+The design addresses a sensitive topic like money in a way that invokes trust and makes sure people know what we are talking about.
 How is our advice any good?
 We have the data to prove it.
 How does the app know my pain?
 The app doesn’t but the people behind it do and we designed this for ourselves included and here’s why.
 Design respectfully demonstrates care but also expertise backed by some sort of objective truth.

 Don’t forget illustrations either.
 They are more than just decoration when done right.
 They navigate the mood of the product and explain things subconsciously.
 That’s a territory you can’t neglect.
 Money is a sensitive subject and it’s important to make people feel safe about entrusting you with power over it.

 Same with animations.
 A lot of technical limitations can be disguised by transitions and meaningful animation.
-To do that, design has to have enough time to come up with valuable solutions.
+To do that, the design has to have enough time to come up with valuable solutions.

 Design is the stage where we bring out the soul of the app, the reason for people to have it on their phones.